Kentico/xperience-algolia/README.md

 ### Custom module features

-The newly-imported __Algolia search__ module will provide a listing of all registered Algolia search model code files, along with some statistics directly from Algolia.
+The newly-imported __Algolia search__ module will provide a listing of all registered Algolia indexes assigned to the current site, along with some statistics directly from Algolia.
 By default, Algolia indexes are not rebuilt at any point- only updated and newly-created pages are indexed.
 To rebuild the index completely, use the circular arrow icon at the left of the grid.

 ![Algolia module grid](/img/index-grid.png)